carboneio/rock-req/README.md

 Rock-req requires that input stream is initialized in a function.

 This function is invoked by rock-req for every request retry.

-If something goes wrong, the old stream is destroyed.
+If something goes wrong, the Readable stream is destroyed automatically and the error can be captured with `'error'` event or `stream.finished` (optional).

 ```js
 const rock = require('rock-req')